beezly/Vela/README.md

 ## Caveats
+This is currently Windows only.
+That's what I'm using it on, so that's where all the work has gone.
+Mostly it'd work wherever, but the display detection and screengrabbing are Windows specific.
+It could go multiplatform with a little bit of work in those areas.

 I've seen a problem where it seems like UDP messages get queued and the strip falls behind.
 Try lowering your framerate in this scenario.
 Mine seemed to happen above 60 regularly.

 I found that I couldn't have an active UDP stream going to the ESP8266 for FX while also maintaining the webserver or MQTT connections.
 Trying to do so would cause them to fail and leak heap memory until the ESP8266 crashed.
 Given that the audio/video effects are realtime, it didn't look like there'd be way to interleave them or anything either.
 So while the audio/video driven FX are live, the web and mqtt interfaces to the strip are disabled.
 You have to use the FX side of the controls to drive the strip.
-This includes a few non-effect messages that can be sent to the strip to change it out of audio mode, set a specific "Scheme" (local effect), change brightness, etc.
+This includes a few non-effect messages that can be sent to the strip to change it out of audio mode, change brightness, etc.

 I tried UDP multicast and found that for some reason I got far worse performance.
 It went from 60 fps down to ~10-15.
 I tried a few solutions here, but I didn't ultimately figure out how to get multicast performance to match unicast.
 As such, each strip registers itself with the visualizer and gets its own unicast stream.
 If you have a whole ton of strips, you'll probably want to investigate the multicast route, although whatever code that is there isn't hooked up at the moment.